KenKundert/quantiphy/doc/user.rst

     >>> print('{:r}'.format(h_line))
     1.4204G

-The opposite can be achieved using 'p', which includes the units but not use SI scale factors:
+The opposite can be achieved using 'p', which includes the units without SI scale factors:

 .. code-block:: python